aysh34/Stack-and-Queue-/README.md

-# Stack-and-Queue
-Simple Stack and Queue implementation using a list in python
+# Simple Stack and Queue implementation using a list in python